sakan811/Common-Japanese-Morphemes-in-YOASOBI-Lyrics/README.md

 ## Common Japanese Words in YOASOBI Lyrics
 Update May 4th, 2024

+Showcase visualizations about the common Japanese words in YOASOBI's songs' lyrics.

+## Project Details
 Lyrics were based on [genius.com](https://genius.com/artists/Yoasobi)

 Japanese words were extracted using **SudachiPy** and romanized using **Cutlet**.